THE DIVINE IMAGE : FOR MERCY HAS A HUMAN HEART

 THE DIVINE IMAGE | ON TOUR

-Below is a speech by Hannah Rose Thomas in the Scottish Parliament, ahead of her exhibition there during UK Refugee Week 2017:
+Here you can listen to Hannah's in the Scottish Parliament, for her exhibition there during UK Refugee Week 2017:

-During her final year studying History and Arabic at Durham University, Hannah's paintings were on display in the Nine Altars Chapel of Durham Cathedral April - May 2015.
+During her final year studying History and Arabic at Durham University, Hannah's paintings were on display in Durham Cathedral April - May 2015.

 EMPTY SHOP | durHAM